Executive Board President

 Executive Board Treasurer

 After receiving her Bachelor’s degree from the University of Illinois in Early Childhood Education, Kelda taught in both private and public schools for more than 20 years.
 Kelda recently stepped away from teaching in the classroom, but she remains passionate about educational issues for children and families.
-She and her husband have been married for 28 years and are the proud parents of two sons.
+She and her husband have been married for over 29 years and are the proud parents of two sons.
 In her free time, Kelda loves to walk and bike for exercise, knit, and read.

 Kelda can be reached via e mail at email@example.com